How To Identify & Find Dinosaur Fossils

 We know today's reptiles include crocodiles, lizards, alligators, turtles, tortoises and snakes.
 Reptiles do not have a 'central heating system'.
 They are unable to control the heat inside their bodies as mammals, or such as humans can.
 If the surrounding air is cold, their blood is cold, but if the air is warm, their blood is warm.

-For a start, the dinosaurs legs were tucked straight under their bodies, and not protruding to the side like the legs of other reptiles.
-They could walk and maneuver much more easily and flexibly than other reptiles who had to drag their bodies along the ground as they walked, which makes the movement more harder.
+For a start, the dinosaurs' legs were tucked straight under their bodies, and not protruding to the side like the legs of other reptiles.
+They could walk and manoeuvre much more easily and flexibly than other reptiles who had to drag their bodies along the ground as they walked, which makes the movement more harder.
 Dinosaurs walked in a more upright way, either on two legs or four legs and although certain dinosaurs moved quite slowly, other dinosaurs could run very rapidly indeed.

 There are hundreds of examples of dinosaurs and some were not classified as dinosaurs in the prehistoric times.
-There were huge and gigantic dinosaurs.
+There were huge and gigantic dinosaurs at that time.
 If they were still in existence today, they would be able to see over the top of a four-story high building.
 One fine example of a tall dinosaur was the Brachiosaurus.
 There were also dinosaurs that were as long as four long vehicles like buses for example.
 Others scuttled around closer to the ground, they were the size of chickens and some were tiny enough to place on a human hand.

 Is it possible to discover a new form of dinosaur today?